SagaLGIT/tech-bootcamp-ws/README.md

         return {} as OmdbSearchResponse;
       }
     } catch (error) {
-      console.error('Error fetching movie by title from OMDb:', error);
+      console.error('Error fetching movie by title from OMDB:', error);
       throw new Error('Failed to fetch movie from OMDb');
     }
   }